 Using Oulton as his base John Farrer spread his surveying and valuing business throughout Yorkshire and his name appears regularly in the county’s newspapers as the agent for all sorts of properties being sold or leased from large country estates to new houses and villas.
 He was an expert on “the rates” and acted for railway companies in disputes with local authorities over how much they should pay.

 In 1894 he became president of the Yorkshire and North of England Land Agents’ Association, and the following year took over the presidency of the Yorkshire Land and Tenant-right Valuers’ Association.
 Nationally he was a member of the Surveyors’ Institution becoming a Senior Vice President in 1912.
 For a time he was also an Inspector of the Board of Agriculture.

 For many years John Farrer was the agent for Emily Meynell-Ingram, the owner of Temple Newsam, looking after her properties in Yorkshire, Staffordshire and Lincolnshire.
 In 1909 he negotiated the sale of a substantial portion of the Temple Newsam estate to Leeds Corporation for the construction of the Knostrop sewage works.

-As a founding member of the Oulton Institute he was well known locally, and for those from the community who had their collars felt by the long arm of the law for minor misdeanours, such as being drunk and disorderley, they could probably expect a sympathetic judgement when he sat as a magistrate at the West Riding Court in Leeds!
+As a founding member of the Oulton Institute he was well known locally, and for those from the community who had their collars felt by the long arm of the law for minor misdemeanours, such as being drunk and disorderly, they could probably expect a sympathetic judgement when he sat as a magistrate at the West Riding Court in Leeds!

 John Farrer’s grandfather, another John, was a farmer and had the distinction of being the first person to be buried in the newly consecrated churchyard at St. John’s, Oulton, in March 1830.